OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

     read_only: true
 ```

-Equivalent in kubernetes in [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) will be:
+Equivalent in Kubernetes in [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) will be:

 ```yaml
 kind: ...